-Prerequisite: All 300-level courses in the Accelerated BSN Pathway.
+Prerequisites: All 300-level courses in the Accelerated BSN Pathway.
 Corequisite: NURS 443.
 Focuses on professional nurses role in assessing, promoting, maintaining, restoring and evaluating the self-care and dependent-care agency related to children with actual or potential altered health.
 Includes age-specific health considerations of newborns through adolescents within the interactional context of family and environment.
 Theories, …

 NURS 444/L. Nursing Care of Childbearing Family (2/1.5)

-Prerequisite: All 300-level courses in the Accelerated BSN Pathway.
+Prerequisites: All 300-level courses in the Accelerated BSN Pathway.
 Corequisite: NURS 444.
 Focuses on the nurses role in promoting self-care and dependent-care functions of the multiperson unit of the child-bearing family.
 Emphasis is on assessment and management of the woman, baby and family during the antepartum, intrapartum and postpartum periods.
 Includes both healthy and pathologic …

 NURS 475.
 Principles of School Nursing Practice (3)